Editor’s Note: This article was originally published on December 27, 2017.

-The Tax Cuts and Jobs Act (TCJA) modifies and eliminates some of the benefits for people who are saving for college and people who are paying off their student loans.
-However, many of the most popular tax benefits for education (like the credits and the student loan interest deduction) remain unchanged.
+The Tax Cuts and Jobs Act (TCJA) modifies and eliminates a few of the benefits for people who are saving for college and people who are paying off their student loans.
+However, tax reform left popular education tax benefits unchanged (such as the credits and the student loan interest deduction).

 The tax benefits available for education are different depending on whether the taxpayer is currently attending college, liable for student loan payments, or saving for college.
-Because the TCJA made changes to some, but not all, of the existing education benefits, this article explains what will be available in 2018 and what will no longer be available.
+Because the tax reform changed a few, but not all, of the existing education benefits, this article discusses education under the TCJA.

 The TCJA did not change the lifetime learning credit.